bbmokhtari/django-translations/README.md

 ]>
 ```

-This provides a powerful yet familiar interface to work with the translations.
+This provides a powerful yet familiar interface to work with the querysets.

 ## Context